William Richard Mundell: Military career

 Mundell was commissioned into the Duke of Wellington's Regiment (West Riding) on 19 December 1958.
-He commanded his regiment on deployment in Northern Ireland in spring 1982 for which he was appointed an Officer of the Order of the British Empire.
+He commanded his Regiment on deployment in Northern Ireland in spring 1982 for which he was appointed an Officer of the Order of the British Empire.

-He became commander of 6th Armoured Brigade in January 1983, Deputy Commander, North East District in July 1986 and Brigadier, Infantry for British Army of the Rhine in April 1988.
+He became commander of 6th Armoured Brigade in Soest, Germany, which he later transitioned into the UKs first Airmobile Brigade (6th Airmobile) in January 1983, Deputy Commander, North East District in July 1986 and Brigadier, Infantry for British Army of the Rhine in April 1988.
 He became colonel of the Duke of Wellington's Regiment (West Riding) in 1990.